SamLeeBYU/Elections/Readme.md

 ---
-title: "Election Outcomes in Gender Ratios Against Rises in Conflict"
+title: "Election Outcomes in Gender Ratios Against Rises in $CO_2$ Emissions"
 author: "Sam Lee"
 ---

+# Introduction

+In this paper I use econometric methods to analyze the net effect of electing more women in national legislatures in African and Arab nations has on yearly $CO_2$ emissions per capita.

 # Data